 In Liverpool, the Mersey is wide and surging.
-It flows into Liverpool Bay, the wind and the waves and the tide giving it a ferocious personality, the estuary separating the city from the Wirral.
-I began my journey at the docks, among the huge boats, the bold colours of their hulls reflected in the still water in complement to the deep red bricks of the old warehouse buildings on the walkways.
-It was an overcast day, the wind high, the rigging of the sail boats knocking in ghostly rhythm against their masts.
+It flows into Liverpool Bay, the wind and the waves and the tide giving it a ferocious personality.
+I began my journey at the docks among the huge boats, their bright, bold hulls reflected in the dock water complemented by the deep red bricks of the old warehouse buildings.
+It was an overcast day, the wind high, the rigging of sailing boats knocking in ghostly rhythm against their masts.
 I turned my back on the city and the sea and followed the water’s edge, inland; I had no idea where I was going aside from my vague notion of following the river, and this was part of the adventure.
-To have no plan, no knowledge of the route other than the start point and the end point, and hope that I would be able to find my way using these ancient forms of navigation.
+To have no plan, no knowledge of the route other than the start point and the end point, and the hope that I would be able to find my way using these ancient forms of navigation.

 It soon transpired that this was part of the Transpennine Trail, a Sustrans route that winds west to east from Southport to Hornsea.
 So I’d be guided by the blue signs that were dotted regularly along the way; not quite the wilderness trail that I was hoping for, but useful nonetheless.

-The city turned into suburbs, then the suburbs petered out to countryside, and soon the riverside path had turned from concrete to gravel and I was riding along wide cycleways with tall grasses to each side.
+The city morphed into suburbs, then petered out to countryside, and soon the concrete riverside path had become gravel and I was riding along wide cycleways with tall grasses to each side.
 The river had been growing rather than shrinking as I’d travelled away from the bottleneck at Liverpool and the Wirral, the estuary reaching deep into the land, but it eventually gave way to winding river as the trail reached Widnes.
-I passed beneath the Widnes/Runcorn bridge, the huge steel bridge arched in the shape of a pirate’s hat.
+I passed beneath the Widnes/Runcorn bridge, the steel arched in the shape of a pirate’s hat.
 Upstream the river would become unnavigable for both boats and bikes, the banks overgrown and wild, the river bed shallow and rapids-interrupted.
 Here, man-made waterways would once have carried cargo further inland, and now they would carry me.
 Parallel to the Mersey on the opposite bank lay the Manchester Ship Canal; on my side was the St Helens canal, a ruler-straight cut alongside which the river meandered.
 I joined the towpath and was soon heading for the outskirts of Warrington, where great plumes of smoke rose from power station chimneys.

 A squat structure appeared across the water, four steel girder-like legs holding up a flat, straight and short bridge.
 I stopped.
 The Warrington Transporter Bridge!
 One of the trio of transporter bridges in the UK, these ingenious structures constructed in the late 1800s where a high bridge was required to allow shipping to pass but where the approach ramp to reach such a height was impractical.
 I have used the two other such bridges in the UK, in Newport, South Wales and Middlesborough.
 This was disused, the industry that had once required the constant shuttling of goods across the water now gone.